HL7/US-Core/input/intro-notes/StructureDefinition-us-core-goal-intro.md

 1. target date(s):

 **Profile specific implementation guidance:**
-- {:.new-content}Free text goals can be used in Goal.description.text when a concept isn't available or a legacy goal is not mapped to a LOINC or SNOMED concept.
+- Free text goals can be used in Goal.description.text when a concept isn't available or a legacy goal is not mapped to a LOINC or SNOMED concept.
--  {:.new-content}See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Goals
+-  See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Goals

 ### Examples